Business Process Reengineering Steps and Useful Tips for Your Company

 Indeed, business process reengineering does not merely involve optimizing an existing process.
 It is redesigning it from scratch to achieve dramatic results — a 75% headcount size reduction in Ford’s case.

-Business Process Reengineering Steps and Tips
+Business Process Reengineering Phases (7 Phases of BPR) and Tips

 The following are the general steps to reengineering business processes.

+How are you currently doing things?
+Map your current business processes to find out.
 The best way to do this is to visualize your current business model — i.e., how your business currently creates value for its customers and generates profits for its stakeholders.
 The common types of business models include retailer, manufacturer, and fee-for-service.

 Tip: Even if you are focused on a single objective — e.g., headcount reduction in accounts payable for Ford — you must look at all your interrelated and interconnected processes.
 Mapping your business processes will help you more than concentrating on a single or a handful of processes.

-In Ford’s case, the interrelated processes included how the purchasing department created purchase orders, material control created receiving documents, and vendors sent invoices.
+In Ford’s case, the interrelated processes included how the purchasing department created purchase orders, how material control created receiving documents, and how vendors sent invoices.
 These processes occurred externally and apart from the accounts payable department’s process of reconciling records from all three parties.

 However, all these had to be changed (the purchasing department no longer sent purchase orders to accounts payable, the material control department no longer sent receiving documents, and the vendors no longer sent invoices) to downsize the accounts payable department.